Major Update

 The first half of Section 3 covers all you need to know about encryption in the cloud.
 Students will learn about each provider's cryptographic key management solution and how it can be used to apply multiple layers of encryption at rest.
 Students will also learn how in-transit encryption is performed throughout the cloud, such as the encryption between clients, load balancers, applications, and database servers.
 These techniques will improve your organization's security while satisfying its legal and compliance needs.

 The second half of Section 3 is primarily focused on cloud storage services.
-After briefly discussing the most basic storage security technique, turning off public access, it will cover more advanced controls like organization-wide access control, file versioning, data retention, secure transit, and more.
+After briefly discussing the most basic storage security technique, turning off public access, it will cover more advanced controls like organization-wide access control, ransomware mitigations, file versioning, data retention, and more.
 It concludes with a discussion of additional data exfiltration paths and how to automatically detect sensitive data storage.

 Exercises